What is the endocannabinoid system?

 CBD naturally activates the cannabinoid receptors throughout the entire body.

 CBD is a phytocannabinoid (a cannabinoid produced by the hemp plant), which can boost a deficient system by activating the cannabinoid receptors, which help replenish a system that lacks the necessary cannabinoids.
-This way, the endocannabinoid system can calm inflammation and regulate activity throughout the brain and body.
+This way, the endocannabinoid system can calm and regulate activity throughout the brain and body.